Brooklyn Bridge plus DUMBO and/or Brooklyn Heights or Lower Manhattan

 We can end just over the bridge at City Hall Park, where there are many subway options, or we (or you) can walk around Lower Manhattan, including to Wall Street/Financial District, and ultimately to Ground Zero.

-For those new to Brooklyn, please note this tour focuses only on a small piece of Brooklyn.
+For those new to Brooklyn, please note this tour focuses only on a small piece of Brooklyn, with the bridge plus part of the Brooklyn Heights & DUMBO tour.
 For a more extensive introduction, I recommend the Brooklyn 101 tour, with the bridge as an add-on.

 Distance from Midtown Manhattan: 20-25 minutes by subway